fgadaleta/worldofpiggy.github.io/_posts/2016-11-02-ahem-detector-deep-learning.md

 Do you know why you can't hear the ugly *ahem* sounds on the podcast [Data Science at Home](http://worldofpiggy.com/podcast)?

 Because we remove them.
-Actually not us, but a neural network.
+Actually not us.
+A neural network does.

 Let me introduce the *ahem detector*, a deep convolutional neural network that is trained on transformed audio signals to recognize "ahem" sounds.